strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ### Maven Settings

 Running `make` invokes Maven for packaging Java based applications (that is, Cluster Operator, Topic Operator, etc).
 The `mvn` command can be customized by setting the `MVN_ARGS` environment variable when launching `make all`.
-For example, `MVN_ARGS=-DskipTests make all` can be used to avoid running the unit tests and adding `-DskipIT` will skip the integration tests.
+For example, `MVN_ARGS=-DskipTests make all` can be used to avoid running the unit tests and adding `-DskipITs` will skip the integration tests.

 ### Local build with push to Docker Hub